 For more information regarding qualifying equipment and eligibility requirements for this tax exemption, please visit the state of California Board of Equalization - Manufacturing and Research & Development Exemption Program.

 Certain San Diego businesses may be eligible to receive expedited plan check services involving building permit processing such as tenant improvements.

 Business Cooperation Program (BCP)

 The City's BCP can reduce the cost of doing business in San Diego by preventing the annual loss of millions of dollars in sales and use tax revenue due to misallocation.
 Financial incentives available through the BCP encourage businesses with significant equipment expenditures to take part in the program to support proper allocation of sales and use taxes to the City.
-The BCP can provide a tax rebate of up to 50% of the local 1% sales or use tax paid in connection with San Diego based operations.
+The BCP can provide a tax rebate of up to 50 percent of the local 1-percent sales or use tax paid in connection with San Diego-based operations.

 The City of San Diego ensures its business climate is attractive for both existing businesses and those interested in relocating to San Diego.